IoannisDrim/movies-js-demo-app/README.md

 ### Upcoming tasks
 * Replace grunt with webpack
-* Add debounce / throttling
+* Add debounce / throttling when searching for movies
-* Add movie interface
+* Add a movie interface
+* Find better way to access DOM because getElementById is expensive
+* Make app more responsive
+* Make more use of ES6
+* Re-examine the relation between the components and make some code more reusable

 ### System requirements